 - Transformer box: the transformer box of your furnace can buzz if it’s not positioned right or is malfunctioning.
 You may secure the box with domestic tools, but professionals must carry out any repair.

 Humming noise is usually an indication of an issue with the blower motor.
 Thorough lubrication should solve the issue, but contact a trusted contractor in your area if it persists.
-For a furnace service in Galliano, LA.
+For a Heating Service Lockport, LA.

 If you hear a knocking or popping noise every time you switch your furnace on, it could indicate an issue with your heating system’s ductwork.
 Ducts contract and expand with the constant flow of hot air through them.
 Loud knocking noises can indicate an undersized or flimsy duct.
 You are also indicating a closed vent or clogged filters.